-Bringing bikes back into Royal Mail
+Bringing electric cargo bikes back into Royal Mail

 Guest post by Greg Nay, Royal Mail postman since 2002

 The clink of a gate, the ring of a doorbell, the flap of a letterbox.
 These are the tell tale signs of a postman.
 Sounds that are part of a delivery service that have been around for hundreds of years.
 Becoming a societal norm for generations of customers.
 From horse-drawn carriages, to trains, lorries and vans.
 But let us not forget the bicycle!